rapPayne/react-vue-svelte-angular/dashboard-svelte/README.md

 $ npm install
 $ npm run dev
 ```
-The open a browser and hit http://localhost:5000
+Then open a browser and hit http://localhost:5000

 ## Overview of the framework
 Svelte is not as much a framework as it is a _compiler_.

+It is the newest entry here

-Harris claims that this is faster.
+Its creator, Richard Harris claims that this is faster.
 With latency being the bottleneck, I don't see how that's possible -- after the initial load, obviously.
+But he's way smarter than me, so I'll yield.

 ## Brief impressions vs the other three
+Svelte was the most loved framework in a [recent poll](https://insights.stackoverflow.com/survey/2021#most-loved-dreaded-and-wanted-webframe-love-dread) and I can see why.
+It is IMHO the simplest to learn of the four and (as the name suggests) the most lightweight.

 Being a compiler, we don't create a bunch of executable JavaScript and put the entire app in the browser to run like the other frameworks.
 Instead, each request runs the compiler on the server, generates a page and sends it to the client.

 Not backed by a Google/Facebook/Amazon/Microsoft but it is headed by a camera-friendly, well-spoken, charismatic developer named Rich Harris.
 Very rare and very powerful combination.